I’ve got a delicious new recipe for your super sweet tooth!

 - Pomegranate arils, for garnish

 - In a medium saucepan over medium-high heat, stir the sugar, honey, water, lemon juice and cinnamon, until the sugar has dissolved.
-Reduce the heat to medium-low and boil for 7-8 minutes.
+Reduce the heat to medium-low and simmer for 7-8 minutes.
 Set aside and allow to cool.

 - Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper, set aside.